racheleckenrod/griefSupport/README.md

 this pull connected with guthub and was pulled from branch major through griefSupportg

 Now I am on branch minor second commit here..

+Just set new remote connection for branch minor to origin and pushed it up